Guns in the OC – Will New Rules Turn the OC into the Wild West?

 Perhaps it is time to let citizens protect themselves.

 Posted on February 27, 2014, in In the News, Local Government, orange county, Orange County Board of Supervisors, politics, state government and tagged 9th ciruit court, CCW, concealed weapons permit, gun rights, sandra hutchens, second amendment, sheriff.
 Bookmark the permalink.
-Comments Off.
+Comments Off on Guns in the OC – Will New Rules Turn the OC into the Wild West?.